terrarium-earth/ColorfulAzaleas/README.md

 #Special thanks to these amazing people:
 - REI for inspiring me with the idea to make this mod in the first place
-- Ashly for telling me to not be lazy and learn Java
+- Ashh for telling me to not be lazy and learn Java
 - Adrian for letting me be lazy anyway and helping me with writing the difficult bits of code
 - Gravy for telling me shedanial has a website that lets me convert yarn mappings to mojang mappings